gmierz/mozdetect/README.md

 gcloud config set project mozdata
 ```

 The key things to do in the script are calling `get_metric_table` to get the data, creating a `TelemetryTimeSeries` with the data, and then calling the change detection technique with the timeseries object as an argument.
-The change detection technique class is obtained from `mozdetect.get_timeseries_detectors()["name-of-detector"]`.
+The change detection technique class is obtained from `mozdetect.get_timeseries_detectors()["name-of-detector"]` (name of the detector is given when creating the detector class).
 Calling `detect_changes()` on the resulting object will trigger the change detection, and return a list of `Detection` objects that describe the change that was detected.

 ### Using New Techniques in Alerting/Monitoring

 Once a new technique is added, a new release of mozdetect will need to be produced.
 From there, an update in Treeherder will be needed for the mozdetect package along with a new deployment.
 Once deployed, it will be usable.

-Currently, mozdetect is only used for alerting on telemetry probes so in the `monitor` field that is added to the probe(s), the field `change_detection_technique` will need to be used to specify the name of the change detection technique that was added.
+Currently, mozdetect is only used for alerting on telemetry probes so in the `monitor` field that is added to the probe(s), the field `change_detection_technique` will need to be used to specify the name of the change detection technique that was added with the detector class - only the timeseries detector classes are used in alerting, and monitoring.
 Additional arguments to the technique can also be provided through the `change_detection_args` field.

 ## Pre-commit checks